SolaOmi/memorypuzzle/README.md

 - python
 - pygame module
-* The first line of the program is there to make it run on python3 for linux, removing it should allow you to run it on python2 for linux or windows python2/3, not sure about Mac OS.
+* The first line of the program is there to make it run on python3 for linux, removing it should allow you to run it on python2 for linux or windows python2/3 (*), not sure about Mac OS. *(Beware Line Endings if running on windows.)

 Todo list:
 - ~~add timer~~